vehiclefits/vfmagento/README.md

 `phpunit` to run all the unit tests for the Magento module and Core tests.

-`phpunit vendor/bin/phpunit --testsuite "VF Magento Test Suite"` to run just the Magento module tests.
+`phpunit vendor/bin/phpunit --testsuite "vfmage"` to run just the Magento module tests.

-`phpunit vendor/bin/phpunit --testsuite "VF Core Test Suite"` to run the lib/VF tests.
+`phpunit vendor/bin/phpunit --testsuite "vfcore"` to run the lib/VF tests.

 Documentation
 -------------